Alternate states and intermingledness in complex high-dimensional systems

 \subsection{Optimal feature selection}

-Indeed, applying IA-DBSCAN directly to the whole feature space is ill advised because the feature space is likely very sparsely filled.
-In addition, we want to learn during clustering which of the features are best suited to separate data into attractors optimally.
-In Step 5 of the workflow we therefore undergo an optimization loop.
-First, we limit clustering to only occur in a subspace of the whole feature space composed out of $F$ randomly chosen features.
-We allow $F$ to further run from some minimum to maximum value, and collect all combinatorial possibilities.
-For a set of $F$ random features, we cluster the feature data using IA-DBSCAN.
+Applying IA-DBSCAN directly to the whole feature space is ill advised because the feature space is likely very sparsely filled (known as ``curse of dimensionality'').
+In addition, we want to learn during clustering which of the feature dimensions are best suited to separate data into alternate states optimally.
+In Step 5 of the workflow we, therefore, undergo an optimization loop.
+First, we limit the clustering to only occur in a subspace of the whole feature space composed of $F$ randomly chosen features.
+We allow $F$ to further run from some minimum to maximum value, and collect all combinatorial possibilities (if the number of possibilities becomes too large, a subsample of them can be selected at random).
+For a specific set of $F$ randomly chosen features, we cluster the feature data using IA-DBSCAN.
 This clustering is optimal with respect to the chosen features, but the choice of features itself may not be optimal.

 To address this, we first record a metric $s$ that is optimized by IA-DBSCAN to yield optimal clustering. $s$ is known as the silhouette mean, see Ref.~\cite{Datseris2023FrameworkGlobalStability} for details.
 Our numerical explorations highlighted that $s$ does not depend meaningfully on $F$ for small enough $F$ ($\le 4-6$), and not depend at all on the total number $A$ of attractors found for $A>1$, which we demonstrate in Figure~\ref{fig:dbscan_test}.
-In the application to multistability, however, we want the metric to depend on $F$ and $A$, since groupings comprising more attractors using fewer features are favorable.
+In the applications our workflow targets, however, we want the metric to depend on $F$ and $A$, since groupings that comprise of more alternate states and use fewer features are favourable.
 Thus, $s$ is augmented to define the \emph{grouping quality} $q$ as